-After nearly 15 years' absence in Europe, L-tryptophan, one of the essential amino acids in the diet, is back - available once more in an authorised nutritional supplement.
+After nearly 15 years' absence in Europe, L-tryptophan, one of the essential amino acids in the diet, is back - available to buy once more in an authorized nutritional supplement.
 A precursor of serotonin, melatonin and niacin, tryptophan is a vitally important substance.
-Discovered in 1901, it has been used for decades to relieve depression, promote sleep or aid weight loss.
-In 1990, it's use in supplements was banned, after a single contaminated batch of tryptophan supplied by one Japanese manufacturer apparently led to the development of a deadly condition.
-It should be noted that this ban coincided with the launch of Prozac.
-Its use in drugs, infant formulas and parenteral food products, however, continued unhindered.
+Discovered in 1901, it has been used for decades to relieve depression, promote sleep or aid with weight loss.

 - In cases of mild insomnia, tryptophan promotes drowsiness and good quality sleep.

-- With L-tryptophan supplementation, the body maintains control over the amount of serotonin produced by means of the enzyme L-tryptophan hydroxylase;
+- With L-tryptophan supplementation, the body maintains control over the amount of serotonin produced using the enzyme L-tryptophan hydroxylase.

 - When 5-HTP is taken, some of it may find its way to the intestine where it can cause nausea.
-In addition, since serotonin cannot cross the blood-brain barrier, any serotonin produced outside of the brain is unable to penetrate it;
+Besides, since serotonin cannot cross the blood-brain barrier, any serotonin produced outside of the brain is unable to penetrate it.

-- Finally, L-tryptophan is an essential amino acid that is crucial for healthy body function and particularly, for the production of niacin.
+L-tryptophan is available to buy in Supersmart's catalogue, providing benefits as an essential amino acid that is crucial for healthy body function and particularly, for the production of niacin.

 |Daily serving: 2 tablets